 150k

-Number of people we are on track to reach with recycling and waste management services by 2022, most of whom had no access to these services before
+Number of people we are on track to reach with recycling and waste management services, most of whom had no access to these services before

 ~350